poyrazavsever/Redux-Projects/README.md

-# Redux-Projects

-Welcome to the **Redux-Projects** repository!
-This repository showcases various projects and examples that I have developed while learning Redux and Redux Toolkit.
-Each project is housed in its own branch, making it easy to navigate and explore different implementations.
+# Learning Redux and Redux Toolkit

+Welcome to the **Learning** branch of the Redux-Projects repository!
+This branch is dedicated to documenting my learning journey with Redux and Redux Toolkit.
+Here, I will be sharing various notes, code snippets, and mini-projects that I created while exploring different concepts and techniques.

-## Projects Overview
+## Purpose

-- Each branch in this repository contains a separate project or example.
+The main goal of this branch is to serve as a learning log where I can document my progress and share insights gained throughout the learning process.
+It includes:

-- The projects demonstrate different concepts and use cases of Redux and Redux Toolkit.
+- **Code Snippets**: Small code examples that demonstrate specific Redux and Redux Toolkit concepts.
-- You'll find both basic and advanced examples that help reinforce understanding of state management in React applications.
+- **Mini-Projects**: Small applications or modules designed to practice and reinforce my understanding of Redux principles.
+- **Notes**: Written explanations and comments to clarify why certain approaches were taken and what I learned from them.

-## Projects
+## Branch Structure

+- **Code Snippets**: Organized by topic, such as actions, reducers, middleware, and store configuration.
+- **Mini-Projects**: Each mini-project has its own directory with a README explaining the project's purpose and what I learned.
+- **Notes**: Written in Markdown files, grouped by topics or chapters of my learning journey.